veillette/physics-book/contents/ch14Conduction.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Many decisions are made on the basis of the payback period: the time it will take through savings to equal the capital cost of an investment.
 Acceptable payback times depend upon the business or philosophy one has.
 (For some industries, a payback period is as small as two years.)
-Suppose you wish to install the extra insulation in [[link]](#fs-id1935172).
+Suppose you wish to install the extra insulation in [[Exercise 12]](#Exercise12).
 If energy cost  \$1.00 per million joules and the insulation was  \$4.00 per square meter, then calculate the simple payback time.
 Take the average  $$\Delta T $$ for the 120 day heating season to be  $$15.0\text{ºC} $$.

 </div>